davidwynter/Bi-Mamba4TS/README.md

 This can be critical for capturing local temporal patterns more effectively.
 Patch Tokenization:

-Objective: Divide each univariate series into non-overlapping patches.
+- Objective: Divide each univariate series into non-overlapping patches.
-Input Shape: Typically, the input to the PatchTokenizer would be of shape [batch_size, num_series, sequence_length].
+- Input Shape: Typically, the input to the PatchTokenizer would be of shape [batch_size, num_series, sequence_length].
-Output Shape: After patch tokenization, the output should be [batch_size, num_series, num_patches, patch_size],
+- Output Shape: After patch tokenization, the output should be [batch_size, num_series, num_patches, patch_size],
 where num_patches is the number of patches that can be created from sequence_length.

 ### Explanation:

-Input Shape and Patch Calculation: The function starts by extracting the dimensions of the input tensor and then computes how many full patches can be extracted from each time series.
+- Input Shape and Patch Calculation: The function starts by extracting the dimensions of the input tensor and then computes how many full patches can be extracted from each time series.
-Validation: It checks if the sequence_length is perfectly divisible by patch_size.
+- Validation: It checks if the sequence_length is perfectly divisible by patch_size.
 If not, it raises a ValueError.
 This is crucial to ensure that each patch has the same size, which is important for consistent processing by subsequent model components.
-Reshaping for Patches: The tensor is reshaped to group elements into patches.
+- Reshaping for Patches: The tensor is reshaped to group elements into patches.
 The view method is used to reshape the tensor without copying the data, but it requires that the number of elements remains constant.

 ### Integration and Usage:

-Integrate this component in your model's forward function where it will preprocess the multivariate time series data before passing it to the encoder or other components.
+This component is integrated in the model's forward function where it will preprocess the multivariate time series data before passing it to the encoder or other components.
 Make sure that your data dimensions are correctly managed, and the sequence_length is indeed divisible by patch_size for every batch of data.